THEpWn3R-o/third-eye/README.md

 # Checklist
 - [ ] Beable to use facial recognition through webcams
 - [ ] Beable to download camrea feed (with or without facial recognition)
+- [ ] Beable to lunch metasploit payloads to get access to webcam of target device